 Meet me at the intersection of the streets and therapy…

 A native of Seattle and now Southeast Texas resident, Pallah is a graduate of North Seattle College with an Associate of Arts in General Studies and Central Washington University with a B.A. in Law and Justice and a minor in Psychology.
 Her goal was to be a criminal defense attorney but passions can be disrupted.
 She attended the Harry S. Truman School of Public Affairs for a year studying government, nonprofit management, and public policy at the masters level.
 During this brief stint, she realized her passion was more micro-based in human behavior and the allied fields of anthropology, psychology, sociology, and social work.
-With much thought, she is now on a mission to become an LCSW.
+As a licensed master social worker and therapist, she is now on a mission to become an LCSW.

 “Sometimes we have to do the work even though we don’t yet see a glimmer on the horizon that it’s actually going to be possible.”

 With interests in financial and intragenerational trauma, critical race theory, workplace microaggressions, and Post-traumatic Slave Syndrome, Pallah hopes to heal and humanism individuals despite their circumstances or choices in life.
 It is important to ingrain the habit of maintaining our mental wellness among Black girls and womyn as well as severely marginalized and oppressed groups.